To leave a comment

 The group also oversees the Yarram Seedbank, a vital resource for all revegetation projects within JARR.

-The Victorian Department of Environment and Primary Industries (DEPI) is the major funder of projects within the JARR project.
+The Victorian Department of Environment,Land, Water and Planing (DELWP) is the major funder of projects within the JARR project.
 They currently contribute to projects through Communities for Nature, 2million Trees, Victorian Landcare Grants and the Victorian Local Landcare Facilitator Funding Initiative.
 These programs support revegetation, weed control, remnant protection and staff funding, Community environmental education and capacity building are also delivered.

 Wellington Shire Council